Faith Compton Mackenzie: Career and later life

 Between 1913 and 1920, Mackenzie lived with her husband on Capri at Villa Solitaria, an Italian island near Sorrento.
-Mackenzie was known for her own talent on the piano, and during her time on Capri she had an affair with the Italian pianist Renata Borgatti.
+Mackenzie was known for her talent as a pianist, and during her time on Capri she had a number of affairs, including one with the Italian pianist Renata Borgatti.

-At times, Mackenzie and her husband lived apart.
-From 1920, Compton Mackenzie was tenant of the Channel Islands of Herm and Jethou.
+When Compton Mackenzie returned to Capri in 1917 on sick leave from his military service he discovered that Faith was having an affair with a much younger man, who died shortly afterwards from pneumonia.
+He helped her through the mourning period, but determined that henceforth they would live companionately, and for the rest of their lives the couple lived apart for much of the time.
+From 1920, Compton Mackenzie was a tenant of the Channel Islands of Herm and Jethou.
 During this time D. H. Lawrence dined with Faith in Capri.
 She was the inspiration behind the story 'Two Blue Birds', and was unhappy that he had written such a "monstrous perversion of facts" based on their dinner conversation.

-From 1930, the Mackenzies lived on the Scottish island Eilean Aigas, and it is from this period onwards that Mackenzie began to write.
+From 1930, the Mackenzies lived on the Scottish island Eilean Aigas, and it is from this period onwards that she began to write.
 She began with historical biographies in the early 1930s.

 In 1933, the Mackenzies relocated to Barra, where they built a house named 'Suidheachan' (the sitting-down place).
 She reportedly had a "passion for furnishing new houses" that fortunately matched her husband's passion for acquiring new islands.
-By the late 1930s, Mackenzie became best known for volumes of memoirs describing her life in places such as Capri, Paris, Rome, Milan, Guernsey and Barra.
+By the late 1930s Faith Mackenzie became best known for volumes of memoirs describing her life in places such as Capri, Paris, Rome, Milan, Guernsey and Barra.

+During the Second World War Mackenzie lived in Peace Cottage, Kingweston, in Somerset, until the lease ran out and she was forced to return to London.
+After the war she travelled often to Italy and to the Balearic islands.
 By the mid 1940s, the Mackenzies were no longer living on islands and had bought Denchworth Manor near Wantage.
 In 1950, Lady Mackenzie bought a stuffed tabby cat at Portobello Market that was purported to be Crimean Tom, the famous survivor of the war in Sebastopol.
 It is now in the National Army Museum.
-A portrait of Lady Mackenzie from November 1955 is held by the National Portrait Gallery.

-Faith Compton Mackenzie died on 9 July 1960.
+The National Portrait Gallery holds a portrait of Lady Mackenzie from November 1955.
+Faith Compton Mackenzie published her last memoir in 1943, and her last biographies in 1943 and 1950.
+Her two novels were published in 1954 and 1957.
+Her mental health deteriorated in her extreme old age and she died on 9 July 1960.

+Compton Mackenzie married his long-time seceretary Christina MacSween in 1961, and, after the second Lady Mackenzie's death in 1963, he married her younger sister Lily in 1965.

+Faith Compton Mackenzie's works have largely remained out of print, but in 2024 her first story collection "Mandolinata" and her last novel "Tatting" were republished in a single volume.